priscillasit/DNSC-6301/README.md

 * **Describe potential negative impacts of using your model**:
 - Math or software problems: the model depends a lot on the packages we used.
 The different versions might result in other potential intepretations.
 - Real-world risks: who, what, when or how:
-1. The demographic issues in the model
+1. The demographic issues in the model: There some variables regarding demographic information such as race, gender, age or married status that should be taken into consideration when putting into the model.
 2. Local discrimination - the model treats a small number of similar people differently

 * **Describe potential uncertainties relating to the impacts of using your model**:
-- Math or software problems: there are many software tools availalbe but most of them do not consdier legality
+- Math or software problems: there are many software tools availalbe but most of them do not consdier legality.
 - Real-world risks: who, what, when or how?:
 1. Malicious machine learning attacks e.g. data poisoning, model inversion, training data breaches.
 These might induce beneficial outcomes from a predictive or pattern recognition model or induce negative outcome for others, which could cause social or commercial chaos
-2. Legal aspect of collecting data: consent from the owners or privacy policies of the organizations possess the data
+2. Legal aspect of collecting data: consent from the owners or privacy policies of the organizations possess the data.

 * **Describe any unexpected or results**: AUC is lower than expected.